sergiman94/ThreejsSlidesPresentation/README.md

-# Three.js World Template
+# Three.js Slides Presentation

-World template with OrbitControls and a plane as 'floor', no physics included
+Tween camera animation with OrbitControls and a plane as 'floor', no physics included

 ## Deployment